A Bright Future? Prospects for Cosmological Tests of GR with Multimessenger Gravitational Wave Events: Statistical Framework

-$L$ is intrinsic luminosity of the GRB, which is normally defined as a function of the jet aperture angle and inclination of the binary.
-Fixing these in our simulation allows us to choose a simpler model for this parameter: we draw an $L$ for each simulated GRB from a normal distribution centred around $L=5\times10^{49}\text{erg s}^{-1}$ with a width of $\sigma_{\rm L} = 0.5\times10^{49}\text{erg s}^{-1}$ (or a 10\% error).
-Once again we wish to remain conservative on the abundance of GRBs so we choose the mean for $L$ from the fainter end of the distribution in \cite{Ghirlanda:2016ijf} and \cite{Wanderman:2014eza} rather than the peak luminosity they find.
-We use $L$ and the redshifts to compute the corresponding flux for the fiducial cosmology with $H_0 = 70 \text{km s}^{-1}\text{Mpc}^{-1}$, selecting events that are above the Fermi threshold.
-The number of detected GRB events reaches almost zero at $d_{\rm L} \sim 3000~$Mpc, similarly to \cite{Iampieri:2024dul}.
-The $p(det_{\rm GRB})$ term appearing in eq.~\ref{eq:GRBpost} then depends on flux, which in turn depends on redshift and luminosity, or $p(det_{\rm GRB}|H_0) = \iint p(det_{\rm GRB}|F, L, z_{\rm obs}, H_0)p(F|L, z_{\rm obs}, H_0)p(L) \,\dd F \,\dd L$.
+As for the LVK case, the $\aMzero, \aTzero, H_0$ posterior for the Einstein Telescope is described by equation \ref{eq:posterior short version}.
+Since all the simulated ET events have an associated gamma-ray burst, the only likelihood that appears is $\mathcal{L_{\rm GRB}}$, though its form differs to the above.
+In this case, the GRB detection probability $p(det_{\rm GRB})$ term appearing in eq.~\ref{eq:GRBpost} then depends on flux, which in turn depends on redshift and luminosity, or

 The $p(F|L, z_{\rm obs})$ term becomes a $\delta$-function, $\delta(F-\hat{F}(L, z_{\rm obs}, H_0))$ which collapses the $F$ integral to $\hat{F}$, given by the expression in eq.~\ref{eq:flux}.
 The likelihood in eq.~\ref{eq:full posterior} is further modified to account for the fixed inclination and masses: now GW data only depends on the true GW distance as given by $\aMzero$ and $H_0$.
 The ET likelihood then is:

 As in eq.~\ref{eq:full posterior}, we still marginalise over the nuisance parameter $\DTe$.
 In order to calculate selection effects $\beta(\aMzero, H_0)$, the observational horizon of the Einstein Telescope $d^{\rm thr}_{\rm GW}$ was computed as described above.
-Additionally, the flux cut imposed on GRBs needs to be accounted for, while we once again assume that the observational horizon for redshifts is much larger than that of GWs and GRBs.
+Additionally, the flux cut imposed on GRBs needs to be accounted for: we only consider events with a joint GW and GRB detection, meaning our mock data will be distributed below the aforementioned cutoff at $d_{\rm L} \sim 3000~$Mpc.
+This cutoff correspond to a redshift of $\sim 0.5$, which is below current and future galaxy surveys capabilities \cite{LSST:2008ijt, EUCLID:2011zbd, DESI:2016fyo, SDSS:2023tbz}, allowing us to assume each event has a detected corresponding redshift.
 Selection effects are computed according to \cite{Mandel:2018mve}:

 where $z_{\rm max}$ is the maximum redshift we consider.
 Here we use $z_{\rm max} = 2$ since that is much larger than the observational horizon for both GWs and GRBs for the entire prior volume considered. $p(det_{\rm GW}|z, H_0, \aMzero)$ and $p(det_{\rm GRB}|\hat{F}(L, z, H_0))$ are detection probabilities of gravitational waves and gamma-ray bursts, respectively: